-3.11.
-Emission Point AA-026 is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced after September 18, 2015.
-Emission Point AA-026 is classified as the collection of fugitive emissions components at a well site.
+3.11 Emission Point AA-023 is subject to and shall comply with all applicable requirements of 40 CFR Part 60, Subpart OOOOa - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After September 18, 2015.
+Emission Point AA-023 is the collection of fugitive emissions components from equipment leaks at a well site.

-(Ref.: 40 CFR 60.5365a(i), Subpart OOOOa.)
+(Ref.: 40 CFR 60.5365a(i))

-3.12.
-For Emission Point AA-026, the permittee shall demonstrate compliance with Subpart OOOOa by monitoring all fugitive emission components, as defined in 40 CFR 60.5430a.
-For the purposes of this condition along with Conditions 3.14 and 3.15, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21.
+3.12 For Emission Point AA-023, the permittee shall demonstrate compliance with Subpart OOOOa by monitoring all fugitive emission components, as defined in 40 CFR 60.5430a.
+For the purposes of this condition along with Conditions 3.13 and 3.14, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21.